moneychien19/todo-list-api-go/README.md

 # Todo List API

-This is a practice project of [Todo List API](https://roadmap.sh/projects/todo-list-api).
+This is a practice project for [Todo List API](https://roadmap.sh/projects/todo-list-api).

 ## Usage